 Helping Your Child Avoid Tobacco, Drugs, and Alcohol

-The best thing parents can do to help prevent drug and alcohol misuse by their children is to get involved before a drug problem starts.
-It's best to start talking with your child about these harmful substances when your child is age 5 or 6.1 Talk honestly and openly about all kinds of tobacco, drugs, and alcohol as well as other things kids may do to cope with stress in their lives.
-Getting "high" is just one way that children try to deal with things that bother them.
+The best thing parents can do to help prevent drug and alcohol misuse by their children is to get involved before a problem begins.
+Starting when your child is age 5 or 6, talk with him or her about how these substances are harmful to kids.1 Talk honestly and openly about all kinds of tobacco, drugs, and alcohol as well as other things kids may do to cope with stress in their lives.
+Using any kind of substance is just one way that children try to deal with things that bother them.

 Focus on the positive